remotevase/UltimateRanks/README.md

 @Taki21 you would be good at this, but I wanna get it off the ground myself first

 # THIS PLUGIN HAS OFFICIALLY BEEN STARRED TWICE!!!!!!!!!!!

+Version 2.0 will have
+  Items on join, customizeable in a config